b2broker

 Pros

-• Low entry barriers with less require capital and regulatory laws.
+• Low entry barriers with minimal capital and regulatory burdens.

 • The freedom to set own fees and scale across many brokers.